 Artful canvas bags are decorated with my hand-printed canvas fabric, each has 2 pockets, one on the back and one on the inside.

-These magnetic bookmarks feature my artwork.
+These magnetic bookmarks feature my artwork, they are gift packaged in a hand-printed card.
 They clamp to a page in your book and do not fall out.

 Each 5" x 7" hand-printed card is one of a kind based on a chosen theme, with each having artistic differences.